Free Shipping on Orders of $50 or more.

 In 1764, a small town in the British colony of Massachusetts ignited a bold rebellion.
 When Great Britain levied the Sugar Act on its American colonies, Parliament was not prepared for Boston's backlash.

 For the next decade, Loyalists and rebels harried one another as both sides revolted and betrayed, punished and murdered.
+But the rebel leaders were not always the heroes we consider them today.
 Samuel Adams and John Hancock were reluctant allies.
 Paul Revere couldn't recognize a traitor in his own inner circle.
 And George Washington dismissed the efforts of the Massachusetts rebels as unimportant.
-Historian Brooke Barbier tells the story of how a city radicalized itself against the world's most powerful empire and helped found the United States of America.

 Number of Pages: 160